 The bay window at the Sugar Hotel is a beautiful addition to an already luxe look and feel

-So if you haven’t tried out a Boutique Hotel, take it from that you should!
+So if you haven’t tried out a Boutique Hotel, take it from me – you should!